-Data Control Tower has the ability to connect to one or more Hyperscale Compliance Orchestrators , to serve as a complimentary user interface.
+Data Control Tower has the ability to connect to one or more Hyperscale Compliance Orchestrators, to serve as a complimentary user interface.
 The current Compliance Engine/Hyperscale Orchestrator/DCT workflow is as follows:

 - 1. Build the foundational objects (rule sets, connectors, inventories, etc.) within the Compliance Engine. - 2.
 Build a data set on the Hyperscale cluster by either: - a.
-Importing a compliance job from a Continuous Compliance Engine. - b.
-Building the dataset via the connector, dataset, and jobs API on the Hyperscale cluster. - Set up the DCT-to-Hyperscale connection by following simple steps in the Connecting/ authenticating article.
-DCT will then create references for any data sets (registered as Hyperscale Jobs in DCT), cluster details (e.g. mount points, etc.), and pre-existing engine connections to the Hyperscale Orchestrator. - 4.
-Create a Hyperscale Job on the Hyperscale cluster, which consists of specifying a dataset and execution parameters, followed by executing that job via the Hyperscale API. - 5.
-DCT will recognize this job execution and map that to its representation in the Jobs UI.
-You can visually monitor progress as the job execution continues.
+Importing a compliance job from a Compliance Engine. - b.
+Building the dataset via the connector, dataset, and jobs API on the Hyperscale cluster (DCT will read the new Hyperscale jobs and display them.) - Set up the DCT-to-Hyperscale connection by following simple steps in the Connecting/ authenticating page.
+DCT will then create references for any data sets (registered as Hyperscale jobs in DCT), cluster details (e.g. mount points, etc.), and pre-existing engine connections to the Hyperscale Orchestrator. - 4.
+Create a Hyperscale job on DCT by selecting an existing masking job and importing the job's inventory and connector information into DCT to represent a hyperscale job.
+Users have the option to further refine the job details such as defining table-specific masking parameters.
+A job will appear as a special Hyperscale job on the compliance jobs page. - 5.
+Execute a Hyperscale job by selecting the run option on the Hyperscale jobs detailed view.